angular/angular/aio/content/guide/module-types.md

 ## Summary of NgModule categories

-All apps start by [bootstrapping a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
+All applications start by [bootstrapping a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
 You can organize your other NgModules any way you wish.

 This topic provides some guidelines for the following general categories of NgModules: